 Most folks who build their own coops tend to use a non-treated 2×4 inch piece of wood placed with the ‘wide side’ on top.

-Using it in this manner, gives the bird a larger area to perch on and in colder weather then can sit down over their feet thus avoiding frostbite.
+Using it in this manner gives the bird a larger area to perch on, and in colder weather, they can sit down over their feet, thus avoiding frostbite.

-Another type of perch is the ‘ladder’.
-You can literally use an old wooden ladder or you can make your own.
+Another type of perch is the ‘ladder.’
+You can literally use an old wooden ladder or make your own.

-To make your ladder you will need two ‘uprights’ and several rungs depending on the size you wish to make.
-The rungs will be levelled to horizontal while the uprights are leaning in place.
+The rungs will be leveled to horizontal while the uprights are leaning in place.
 You can use the rungs either on the wide side for large fowl or the narrow side for bantams.

 If you decide to use a ladder or staircase design, make sure the ‘steps’ are far enough apart (about 12-18 inches) that the birds below don’t get pooped on!

-For example a perch that holds 6 standard birds is carrying around 36lb of weight – as you can see already, the roosting perch needs to be sturdy!
+For example, a perch that holds 6 standard birds carries around 36lb of weight – as you can see already, the roosting perch needs to be sturdy!

 Metal has been used but is limited by a couple of things:

 Plastic can warp if it gets too hot or and can actually shatter if it gets too cold.
-Plastic shards can be eaten by chickens or they can walk on them – neither is desirable.
+Chickens can eat plastic shards, or they can walk on them – neither is desirable.
 Also, the birds cannot grip the smooth plastic very well.